 The user should enter their "Serial Number" in the space provided.
 The serial number can be:

-Certificate's Serial Certificate's Serial

-The serial number of the certificate signed by the Certificate Authority
+Certificate's Serial The serial number of the certificate signed by the Certificate Authority the user at CSR submission time

-Request's Serial Request's Serial

-The serial number of the submitted request issued to the user at
+Request's Serial The serial number of the submitted request issued to by the administrator of the batchprocessors.